MatthewMarkgraaff/matthewmarkgraaffdotcom/content/posts/2020-04-23-building-a-video-chat-service-with-webrtc-javascript-go.md

 ![](/media/videochat.png)
 Quick catchup chat with my good mate, Nala.

-I've deployed this version to Heroku, so head over to https://cryptic-bayou-97042.herokuapp.com/ and give it a try!
+I've deployed this version to Heroku, so click [here](https://cryptic-bayou-97042.herokuapp.com/) to give it a try!
 Just open the call url on another device or copy and paste into another tab to try it out!

 I find peer to peer communications especially fascinating after this dive into WebRTC and will no doubt be continuing my journey down the rabbit hole!